 “He arrived with only fifty cents in his pocket.”

 Trans-Atlantic passage was never cheap.
 Somebody had to pay for the ticket.
 In many cases, passage was paid by some other relative who had gone to America earlier and had earned the money.
 It was very common for immigrants to save their money and pay for the passage of their relatives left behind.
 The newer immigrants were expected to do the same: save their money and pay for still other relatives to join them in America.
 In many cases, the immigrant had a letter in his possession written by a relative who had arrived in America earlier.
-The letter (often written by a clergyman or others) would state, "I will provide food and shelter for this family."
+The letter (often written by a clergyman or others) would state, “I will provide food and shelter for this person (or this family).”

 Sometimes the letter came from a new employer in America who had paid for the passage.
-Many immigrants without relatives in America were "sponsored" by corporations.
+Many immigrants without relatives in America were “sponsored” by corporations.
 Indeed, the mills of New England and elsewhere sent many recruiters to the old country, looking for new employees.
 The mills of New England were full of sponsored immigrants from Ireland, Italy, Canada, and elsewhere.
-Their descendants still live in many of the mill towns.
+Many of their descendants still live in many of the mill towns.

 “He eventually made his way to Indianapolis where he joined relatives who had immigrated before him.”